okasi/atomic-design/README.md

 ---

-This repository will provide you with an in-depth understanding of Atomic Design and its principles, as well as walk you through the process of implementing it in your projects that usea components-based framework such as React or Svelte!
+This repository will provide you with an in-depth understanding of Atomic Design and its principles, as well as walk you through the process of implementing it in your projects that use a components-based framework such as Next.js or SvelteKit!

 You'll learn how to: